Rock Fishing Guide

 What Is Rock Fishing?

-Rock fishing is any land-based fishing from rocks, usually in the form of a headland or promontory jutting out into the ocean, a break wall at the mouth of a river, or a rocky outcrop along a beach.
+Rock fishing is any land-based fishing from rocks, usually in the form of a headland jutting out into the ocean, a break wall at the mouth of a river, or a rocky outcrop along a beach.
 These areas are known for receiving high volumes of sea swell, making fishing from them both challenging and potentially hazardous.

-This turbulent habitat often sees bits of growth and crustaceans broken away by the force of the waves, attracting omnivores and baitfish.
+This turbulent habitat often sees bits of growth and crustaceans broken away by the force of the waves, attracting baitfish.
 These, in turn, draw in larger ocean predators.
 Fishing in such an exposed area requires knowledge, skill, and caution.

 Rock Fishing Safety